John Graham (Canadian activist): State of South Dakota v. Graham

 However, before Graham could return to Canada, he was indicted by a Pennington County grand jury on state charges of premeditated murder and felony murder.
 The underlying felony was alleged to be the kidnapping of Aquash.

 On 2 December 2010, South Dakota Judge John Delaney forbade any mention of a finding in the first autopsy report for Aquash that suggests she may have had sex shortly before her death to jurors, a finding which prosecutors said originated from Graham allegedly raping Aquash during her kidnapping.

 On 3 December 2010, Nichols-Ecoffey testified that an AIM activist later convicted of killing two FBI agents made an "incriminating" statement in front of her and Aquash, who was later shot and killed.
-The "incriminating" statement referred to Peltier's admission by "shooting the motherf***** that was begging for his life, and still shooting him."
+Nichols-Ecoffey claimed that Peltier "said the motherfucker was begging for his life, but [Peltier] shot him anyway."
 Ecoffey, the former common-law wife of AIM leader Dennis Banks, was forbidden by Circuit Court Judge John Delaney from telling jurors exactly what she alleges group member Leonard Peltier told her six months before Aquash was killed.
 The judge deemed it hearsay.
 But under questioning from prosecutors, she was allowed to say that Peltier made an "incriminating" statement.

 Graham was convicted of felony murder on 10 December 2010 after jurors heard evidence that he aided in the abduction of Aquash from Denver in December 1975.
 Graham was sentenced to minimum mandatory life in prison for the murder.

-2012 Appeal
+2012 appeal

 Graham continued to maintain his innocence and attempted to secure an appeal that would grant him a release from prison.
 The South Dakota Supreme Court heard oral arguments regarding his 2010 conviction on 19 March 2012 in Vermillion, South Dakota.
 Graham's attorney, John Murphy, argued that the government should not have had the authority to transfer his case from federal to state jurisdiction following his extradition to the US, the South Dakota Supreme Court ruled that the state was within its rights to prosecute Graham, there was sufficient evidence to convict Graham, and his life-sentence imprisonment without parole was commensurate with the crime committed.
 The South Dakota Supreme Court thus dismissed the John Graham Appeal.
 Graham is currently incarcerated at the South Dakota State Penitentiary in Sioux Falls, South Dakota.